Arcadier/API-Changelog/README.md

 To improve the speed and efficiency of our APIs, the maximum value of pageSize has been limited to 500.
 * [More details here.](https://apiv2.arcadier.com/?version=latest#pagination)
 * It is advised to use extra filters when doing searches.
-* If the intention is to get 100% of Records, where the number of Records exceed 500, combine `pageSize` with `pageNumber` and do a couple of API calls.
+* If the intention is to get 100% of Records, where the number of Records exceeds 500, combine `pageSize` with `pageNumber` and do a couple of API calls.

 ---